All Episodes

 Nothing's changed, folks, except this.

-It's just that it's just a temporary thing.
+It's just a temporary thing.

 Mark Stein will be.

-You people on the East Coast, uh, all the way up from Washington, Philadelphia, New York City, Boston, where you people snow record snowfalls.
+You people on the East Coast, all the way up from Washington, Philadelphia, New York City, Boston, where you people snow record snowfalls.

-New York City, a record amount of snow in the month of January, a record total since records have been kept.
+New York City, a record amount of snow in the month of January.

 You would think Al Gore was in town doing a global warming meeting.

-But those of you stranded in all this, how does all the talk about windmills and high speed rails sound to you today as a solution to your problems?
+But those of you stranded in all this, how does all the talk about windmills and high-speed rails sound to you today as a solution to your problems?

 Just amazing.